cityofasheville/digital-simplicity/posts/public-thinking-civic-it-doesnt-do-that.md

 # Public Thinking?
-Civic IT Doesn't DO That
+Civic IT Doesn't DO That!
 ### By Jonathan Feldman

 This won’t be the first time my colleagues look at me like I’m stark raving mad.
 It has happened before.
 It happened when Asheville’s IT staff put together a cloud computing community event in 2011; it happened when we published an open data catalog in 2012; and it may happen again when my colleagues in other municipal governments realize that my civic IT staff and I have launched a blog to document our civic IT aspirations, plans, achievements, and failures.